SamaaKhalifa/University-Expret-System-/README.md

     It also discusses how to infer on it using rule based system “clips” and SparQl query language.

-# University-Expret-System has the Following Classes:
+# University-Expert-System has the Following Classes:
 - University
 - Faculty
 - Department